Norway wealth fund puts Malaysia's Supermax Corp under observation | Headlines

 - Norway

-Norway's $1.2 trillion wealth fund put Malaysia's Supermax Corp under observation for two years on Wednesday, citing the unacceptable risk that the company contributes to serious violations of human rights.
+Norway's $1.2 trillion wealth fund has put Malaysian medical glove maker Supermax Corp under observation for two years, citing allegations of unacceptable risk that the company contributes to serious violations of human rights.

+IJM did not immediately respond to a request for comment.
+Norway's wealth fund operates under ethical guidelines set by parliament and excludes companies from its investments that it says do not respect them.

+The fund said it had also decided to end its "active ownership" for South Africa's AngloGold Ashanti Ltd. AngloGold Ashanti has been under special active ownership since 2013 because of allegations over serious environmental damage and serious violations of human rights related to activities in two goldmines in Ghana.

-"The Executive Board now finds that the risk in terms of future developments appears to have been reduced," it said, adding that going forward, the company will be followed up through ordinary ownership activities.
+Active ownership means that the management of the fund, as opposed to its ethics watchdog, will engage in a dialogue with the company about the issues raised.
+"The Executive Board now finds that the risk in terms of future developments appear to have been reduced," it said, adding that going forward, the company will be followed up through ordinary ownership activities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)